EEN421/EEN421.github.io/_posts/2024-08-16-Logic-Apps-&-Automation.md

 $GraphAppId = "00000003-0000-0000-c000-000000000000" #<--Do not change this
 $PermissionName1 = "User.Read.All"
-$PermissionName2 = "User.ReadWrite.All"
+$PermissionName2 = "Directory.Read.All"
-$PermissionName3 = "Directory.Read.All"
+$PermissionName3 = "User.EnableDisableAccount.All"
-$PermissionName4 = "Directory.ReadWrite.All"

 $GraphServicePrincipal = Get-AzureADServicePrincipal -Filter "appId eq '$GraphAppId'"
 $AppRole1 = $GraphServicePrincipal.AppRoles | Where-Object {$_.Value -eq $PermissionName1 -and $_.AllowedMemberTypes -contains "Application"}